 Desmond-backed Rietumu’s assets drop amid client cull

-The Latvian bank decided in March to end its relationship with 4,000 “high risk” customers
+Latvian bank decided in March to end its relationship with 4,000 ‘high risk’ customers

 Dermot Desmond, who owns a 33 per cent stake in Rietumu Banka in Latvia.
 Photograph: Dara Mac Dónaill